• Access

 I won’t go into details on all of the things you can do with text (I do have an amazing Cricut Text tutorial) but I will show you what you need to know about fonts and pens.

-The first thing you need to consider is what type of font or effect you want for your project.
+You first need to consider the type of font or effect you want for your project.

 Do you want a Writing (handwritten) or Outline style?